bruceravel/demeter/documentation/Artemis/examples/fes2.rst

 First let's examine how the single scattering paths relate to the data.
-Mark each of the first four single scattring paths |nd| the ones labeled :guilabel:`S.1`, :guilabel:`S.2`, :guilabel:`S.3`, and :guilabel:`Fe.1` |nd| by clicking on their check buttons.
+Mark each of the first four single scattring paths |nd| the ones labeled :guilabel:`S.1`, :guilabel:`S.2`, :guilabel:`S.3`, and :guilabel:`Fe.1` |nd| by :mark:`leftclick,..` clicking on their check buttons.
 Transfer those four paths to the Plotting list by selecting :menuselection:`Actions --> Transfer marked`.

-With the Plotting list poluated as shown below, click on the :button:`R,light` plot button in the Plot window to make the plot shown.
+With the Plotting list poluated as shown below, :mark:`leftclick,..` click on the :button:`R,light` plot button in the Plot window to make the plot shown.

 .. _fig-fes2sspaths:
 .. figure:: ../../_images/fes2-sspaths.png